ankerx/strongcoders/README.md

 ## ⭐️ What did I learn

 This is the most comprehensive project that I have built.
 I learned a lot about working with API and how the frontend is connected to the backend.
-By using Redux I discovered how to manage the global state in the application, with working with bigger project I learned that folder structure is important.
+By using Redux I discovered how to manage the global state in the application, while working with bigger project I learned that folder structure is important.

 ## 🤖 Why Strong Coders?